AnggaR96s/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.